roeme/shgit/README.md

 * `hook-cd` (Boolean, Default false)

-    Tells shgit to hook cd, so instead of cwd to $HOME by default, this will move to the current repo's root.
+    Tells shgit to hook cd, so instead of cwd to $HOME by default when called with no args, cwd to the current repo's root instead.

 * `verbose-exec` (Boolean, Default false)